aws/aws-sam-cli/designs/_template.rst

 other developers understand the scope of the project, validate technical complexity and feasibility.
 It also serves as a public documentation of how the feature actually works.

+**Process:**
+1. Copy this template to another file in the ``designs`` folder
+1. Fill out the sections in the template
+1. Send a "Work In Progress" Pull Request with your design document.
+We can discuss the designs in more detail and iterate on the requirements.
+Feel free to start implementing a prototype if you think it will help flush out design.
+1. Once the PR is approved, create Github Issues for each task listed in the document and start implementing them.

 What is the problem?
 --------------------